intel/CommsPowerManagement/pwr.md

 * `core_id`                 # logical core id number
 * `cpu`                     # this cores cpu object
 * `thread_siblings`         # list of other logical cores residing on same physical core
-* `high_prioirty`           # boolean value indicating whether the core will be set up to be a high priority core when SST-BF is configured.
+* `high_priority`           # boolean value indicating whether the core will be set up to be a high priority core when SST-BF is configured.
 * `base_freq`               # base frequency [2300Mhz]
 * `sst_bf_base_freq`        # priority based frequency [2100Mhz/2700Mhz]
 * `all_core_turbo_freq`     # all core turbo frequency [2800Mhz]